miladtahmasebnejadtr-arch/milad-academic-portfolio/README.md

 # milad-academic-portfolio

+This repository is my first GitHub project.
-My first GitHub repository for learning Git, GitHub Flow, and project documentation.
+It is created to practice GitHub Flow, repository management, commits, branches, and documentation.

+## Goals

+- Learn how to create and manage repositories
+- Practice editing README files
+- Understand commits and branches
+- Build a professional GitHub profile step by step

+## Author

+Milad Tahmaseb Nejad